 Another way to let the texture and flavor shine in making brown rice better is to use Japanese flavors.
 You’ll love this with grilled meats or when serving Japanese meals like tonkatsu.
-After you cook your rice using the right ratios discussed above, you can add in a tablespoon of rice vinegar, steamed shelled edamame, thinly-sliced scallions, and toasted sesame seeds.
+After you cook your rice using the ratios discussed above, add a tablespoon of rice vinegar, steamed shelled edamame, thinly-sliced scallions, and toasted sesame seeds.

 A drizzle of sesame oil also works if you don’t have sesame seeds.
 And if you have miso-paste, you should most definitely add it in.
-It will give your bland brown rice an umami flavor that will have everyone gobbling up every last grain from their plates.
+It will give your bland brown rice an umami flavor, with everyone gobbling up every last grain from their plates.

 Or Give It an Indian Restaurant Vibe

 Brown rice will feel boring if you serve it with Indian curries and dishes.
 The reason the rice at Indian restaurants has such a lovely flavor is because it is cooked with aromatics.
 You can give your brown rice a taste everyone will love as you explore this cuisine in your kitchen by simply adding a few things.

 Put a cinnamon stick, some whole cloves (about 6 should do it), and add 2 whole garlic cloves to your liquid as you cook your brown rice.
 When the rice is finished, remove those add-ins and serve for aromatic and flavorful brown rice.